nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_message_definitions.md

 The ITK3 Messaging Distribution is based on the [HL7 FHIR STU3 Messaging Implementation](http://hl7.org/fhir/messaging.html) and supports multiple Message Definitions.

+Further guidance on the use of MessageDefinitions will be provided at a late date.

 ----------

 ## Message Handling Flags ##